 SXS sits down with 2020 Next Gen artist Helena to discuss how playing chamber music is like watching a game of tennis, and why she needs Bach on her music stand, always.

-She has Helena entered the Next Gen Artists Program in 2019 and is currently enrolled in a Masters of Philosophy majoring in Performance at the University of Queensland, studying violin with Natsuko Yoshimoto.
+Helena entered the Next Gen Artists Program in 2019 and is currently enrolled in a Masters of Philosophy majoring in Performance at the University of Queensland, studying violin with Natsuko Yoshimoto.
 Most recently she became the newest Artistic Associate with the Queensland Camerata which she undertakes in tandem with her Next Gen Artist position.

 If you can find quiet in your head whilst being surrounded by noise, then you’ve really achieved something.

 Describe for us a typical day’s practise session.
 What inspires your study?

 I always warm up with scales.
 When I’m anxious I get very tense, so scales not only warm my fingers up but they also help me calm down – it’s sort of a meditation.
 I love scales so much because I can respond to how I’m feeling physically and how my instrument sounds.
 I take breaks whenever I’ve accomplished a goal.
 Sometimes that means after ten minutes, sometimes fifty.
 Breaks aren’t long, but they let my brain rest.
 Listening to recordings of pieces I love, and lectures by artists of all kinds motivates me hugely.
 As a treat, sometimes I tackle pieces that are too difficult for me but are pieces that I love, and it’s encouraging to see improvement!
 I don’t need to perform them so it’s just a way to enjoy myself on the violin and then let it go.

 How has the COVID-19 pandemic affected your study and musical life?